Wrestling Hillary Clinton: A Memoir

 I’m Jason Partin.
 Thirty four years ago, Hillary Clinton broke my left ring finger just below the middle knuckle.
 It healed askew, creating a gap between my ring and middle fingers that, to this day, looks like a split-finger salute.

-I’m a close-up magician, so for most of my life people have stared at my hands and asked about that finger.
-When I say Hillary Clinton broke it, most people laugh and assume it’s part of the act, but it’s not.
-The Hillary in this story was the three-time undefeated Louisiana state wrestling champion at 145 pounds and captain of the revered Capital High Lions, and he broke my finger and then pinned me in the second round of the Baton Rouge City finals tournament on Sunday, 03 March 1990, when I was a 17 year old senior at Belaire High School and about to leave for the army; I wouldn’t hear about President Bill Clinton and his wife, Hillary Rodham Clinton, until Bubba was elected in 1992, when I would, coincidentally, serve on his quick-reaction force for two years.
+I’m a close-up magician, so for most of my life people have stared at my hands, and many have asked about that finger.
+When I say Hillary Clinton broke it, they usually laugh and assume it’s a joke, but it’s not.
+The Hillary in this story was the three-time undefeated Louisiana state wrestling champion at 145 pounds and captain of the revered Capital High Lions, and he broke my finger and then pinned me in the second round of the Baton Rouge City finals tournament on Sunday, 03 March 1990, when I was co-captain of the Belaire High Bengals, 17 years old and about to leave for the army.
+I wouldn’t hear about President Bill Clinton and his wife, Hillary Rodham Clinton, until Bubba was elected in 1992, when I would, coincidentally, serve two years on his quick-reaction force as a small-team leader with the 82nd Airborne, America’s Guard of Honor.

 The joke in high school was that Hillary was like Sue in Johnny Cash’s song, “A Boy Named Sue,” a kid who grew up tough and mean because of his name.
-But he wan’t mean; he was terse and focused, putting his energy towards training harder than any wrestler I knew, but he wasn’t mean.
+But he wan’t mean; he was terse and intense, focused on training harder than any wrestler I knew, but he wasn’t mean.
 He was born in March of 1971, and at the end of the 1989-1990 wrestling season he was a legal adult in high school and about to turn 19, and had been shaving since at least the 11th grade.
-At weigh-in before each match, referees checked our faces and forearms for stubble and our legs for Vaseline, because some wrestlers shaved their a few days before a match to make their chins and arms abrasive like sandpaper, or applied Vaseline to their legs to make them too slick to grasp.
-But Hillary didn’t cheat; he shaved his face smooth each morning before competing, and his stout hairy forearms were so strong that he could cross-face anyone without needing stubble.
+At weigh-in before each match, referees checked our faces and forearms for stubble and our legs for Vaseline, because some wrestlers shaved a few days before a match to make their chins and arms abrasive like sandpaper, or rubbed Vaseline to their legs to make them slick and hard to grasp.
+But Hillary didn’t cheat.
+He shaved his face smooth each morning before competing, and his stout hairy forearms were so strong that he could cross-face anyone without needing stubble.
 If someone grabbed his leg, he cross-faced the hell out of them and they let go.

 USA Wrestling rules added two pounds to each weight class after Christmas to account for growth.
 By March of 1990, Hillary, though only 5’4″, was fully grown, so his extra two pounds were pure muscle put on by lifting weights, and he was a 147 pound hairy terror.
 His burly arms were proportionate, not gangly like a lot of growing teenagers, so his body didn’t waste precious pounds on an otherwise useless extra inch of arms or legs.
 His thighs bulged with muscles and his lats were wide, so to fit into his elastic wrestling singlet he had to wear a larger size than his lean stomach needed, and the singlet looked like a maroon-colored second skin painted over his dark black body, but with loose folds around his tapered waist.